Perch: Habitats

 Perch are classified as carnivores, choosing waters where smaller fish, shellfish, zooplankton, and insect larvae are abundant.
 The yellow perch can be found in the central parts of the United States in freshwater ponds, lakes, streams, or rivers.
 These fish can be found in freshwater all over the world, and are known to inhabit the Great Lake region, in particular Lake Erie.
 These fish inhabit bodies of water where vegetation and debris is readily accessible.
 In the spring when the perch chooses to spawn, they use vegetation to conceal their eggs from predators.

 Fishing

 Perch are a popular sport fish species.
 They are known to put up a fight, and to be good for eating.
-They can be caught with a variety of methods, including float fishing, lure fishing, and legering.
+They can be caught with a variety of methods, including float fishing, lure fishing, and ledgering.
 Fly fishing for perch using patterns that imitate small fry or invertebrates can be successful.
 The record weight for this fish in Britain is 2.81 kg, the Netherlands 3.05 kg, and in America 2.83 kg.
-The biggest recorded catch in Sweden is 3.15 kg (6lb 15oz) in 1985.
+The biggest recorded catch in Sweden is 3.15 kg (6 lb 15oz) in 1985.

 Perch grow to around 50 cm and 5 lb or more, but the most common size caught are around 30 cm and 1 lb or less and anything over 40 cm and 2 lb is considered a prize catch.